-- Administrative Leave of Absence An Administrative Leave of Absence may be generated by several institutional entities including: an Academic Performance Committee (APC); the Committee on Academic Standing, Progress, and Promotion (CASPP); Associate Dean for Student Affairs; and the Dean's Office.
-Examples of reasons for an Administrative Leave of Absence include but are not limited to: - I. Noncompliance with health clearance requirements - II.
-Nonpayment of registration fees - III.
-Violations of the DGSOM Honor Code - IV.
-Remediation plans as determined by the identified APC and/or CASPP - V. Not meeting deadline requirements for USMLE Step 1 and/or Step 2 - VI.
-Students experiencing academic and/or professional difficulty
+4. Administrative Leave of Absence

+An Administrative Leave of Absence may be generated by several institutional entities including an Academic Performance Committee (APC), the Committee on Academic Standing, Progress, and Promotion (CASPP), Associate Dean for Student Affairs; and the Dean's Office.
+Examples of reasons for an Administrative Leave of Absence include but are not limited to:

+- 1. Noncompliance with health clearance or other compliance requirements. - 2.
+Nonpayment of registration fees. - Violations of the DGSOM Honor Code, UCLA Student Conduct Code, DGSOM's Non-Academic Technical Standards. - 4.
+Remediation plans as determined by the identified APC and/or CASPP. - 5.
+Not meeting deadline requirements for USMLE Step 1 and/or Step 2. - Students experiencing academic and/or professional difficulty.